ArslanInfinite/fewpjs-jsf-scope/README.md

 ## Introduction

-Imagine that you have gone out into the world and become a member of an engineering organization, and so you now have access to the company's [Slack](https://slack.com/) team.
+Imagine that you have been hired into an engineering organization, and so you now have access to the company's [Slack](https://slack.com/) team.
 The Slack team is organized into channels, some of which are company-wide, such as the main `#general` channel, and some of which are used by individual teams for intra-team communication, such as `#education`, `#engineering`, and `#marketing`.

 Each channel forms its own _scope_, meaning that its messages are only visible to those with access to the channel.
 Within `#engineering`, you can interact